 If you agree to these terms, please contact us to set up an account.

-We have 10257 members registering journal articles, books, dissertations, preprints, and other content types with us.
+We have over 10k members registering journal articles, books, dissertations, preprints, and other content types with us.

 Our members register content with us including as much metadata as possible, they then use each others’ metadata to link their references and commit to maintaining these links for the long-term.
 There are some figures at our dashboard, a live display of data using our REST API.
 Our members update that metadata all the time.